nashville-software-school/client-side-mastery/book-2-the-novice/chapters/DAILY_JOURNAL_STATIC_LAYOUT.md

 Then create an `<h1>` element above the form containing the text _Daily Journal_.

 Save your file.
 Go to the terminal.
-Type in `hs -o`.
+Type in `hs -o` ( _`hs` is an alias for running `http-server`.
+If you haven't created this particular alias yet, take a minute to do so.
+You'll be running this command a lot. `-o` is an optional command argument that tells it to launch your browser after starting the server_).
 Once the browser launches, open your dev tools to ensure you aren't viewing a cached version of the site.
 Refresh the browser if you need to.

 You should see this.